Blightmud/Blightmud/resources/help/lua_aliases.md

 ##

 ***AliasGroup:is_enabled()***
-Returns if this group is enabled or not.
+Returns if this group is enabled

 ##